-The Board of Directors, command staff and employees have a track record of working together to not only address the immediate fiscal challenges that were presented by the most recent economic recession, but also to establish and maintain policies and practices to ensure Metro Fire's long-term financial sustainability.
+The District's Board of Directors, command staff and employees have a track record of working together to establish and maintain policies and practices to ensure Metro Fire's long-term financial sustainability.
 Metro Fire's long-term financial planning efforts have identified key issues that, if left unaddressed, would create fiscal uncertainty and likely result in a disruption in future service delivery.
-Two of these critical issues are the liabilities associated with retiree medical benefits and pensions, including the retirement of the remaining \$33 million of pension obligation bonds originally issued in 2004.
+Two of these critical issues are the liabilities associated with retiree medical benefits and retiree pensions, including the retirement of the remaining \$30 million of pension obligation bonds originally issued in 2004.

-Accounting standards require the reporting of the net liability relating to retiree medical or other postemployment benefits (OPEB).
+Accounting standards require the reporting of the net liability relating to retiree medical or other post-employment benefits (OPEB).
 Metro Fire's OPEB funding plan involves a combination of contributions to a trust and cost-saving measures agreed to by Metro Fire employees that both lower the long-term cost of OPEB and provides for funding the actuarially determined contribution associated with the explicit rate subsidy for retiree medical premiums.
 To help finance future costs with investment earnings, Metro Fire makes contributions to California Employers' Benefit Trust (CERBT) Fund managed by California Public Employees' Retirement System (CalPERS).

 Metro Fire continues to make the required pension contributions to CalPERS each year to fund both the normal cost and amortization of the unfunded liability for its miscellaneous and safety plans.
-While required pension contributions continue to increase each year, these contributions are expected to result in improvement to the funded ratio, which was 66.6% for Metro Fire's safety plan as of June 30, 2020.
+While required pension contributions continue to increase each year, these contributions are expected to result in improvement to the funded ratio, which was 62% for Metro Fire's safety plan as of June 30, 2021.

-Finally, Metro has a longstanding policy to set aside funds each year, in addition to the annual debt service required by the bond documents, so as to accumulate the necessary funds to retire early its pension bonds.
-Metro Fire retired one of the bond series in November 2018 for \$25.5 million and is set to retire early another series by 2025.
-Combined with scheduled principal and interest payments on a third series of pension bonds, also issued in 2004, Metro Fire's pension bond debt is expected to be fully retired by 2025.
+Finally, Metro Fire has a longstanding policy to set aside funds each year, in addition to the annual debt service required by the bond documents, to retire its pension bonds early.
+Metro Fire retired one of the bond series in November 2018 for \$25.5 million and intends to retire another series early in 2025.
+Combined with scheduled principal and interest payments on a third series of pension bonds, also issued in 2004, Metro Fire's pension bond debt is expected to be fully retired in 2025.

 Another key component of Metro Fire's long-term financial sustainability is looking ahead and planning for the needs of future development.
 Based on information provided by regional planning departments about current and future development plans, Metro Fire is actively planning for the facility and service needs of those future developments.
-The cost of future capital needs will be funded with revenue generated from a Capital Facilities Fee that was implemented in fiscal year 2014/15 specifically to address the impacts of new development and to date has generated nearly \$7.1 million in available funding.
+The cost of future capital needs will be funded with revenue generated from a Capital Facilities Fee that was implemented in fiscal year 2014/15 specifically to address the impacts of new development and to date has generated nearly \$10 million of fees.
 Much of this funding will be used for the construction of a new fire station that will serve the Anatolia Community in the City of Rancho Cordova.
 To the extent that property tax revenues expected to be generated by new development would not be sufficient to fund the expected operating cost to provide service, Metro Fire will explore alternative funding mechanisms to ensure that adequate service is provided and to avoid any degradation of service to existing communities.

-Metro Fire's approach to financial sustainability encompasses both ensuring maximum cost recovery for the feebased services provided as well as identifying and sustainably funding long-term liabilities, with an overall goal of annually aligning revenues and expenditures such that reserves sufficient to cover future contingencies are established and maintained.
+The focus of Metro Fire's approach to financial sustainability is to ensure maximum cost recovery for fee-based services provided and to identify and sustainably fund long-term liabilities, aligning revenues and expenditures so that reserves are sufficient to cover future contingencies.